The Running Program

 Beginning Runners

-All these factors contribute toward the ultimate goal of improving fitness, speed, and endurance for any race goals you might have.
+All these factors contribute toward the ultimate goal of improving fitness, and for those with race goals, completing a half or full marathon.
 But in keeping with the Sacfit philosophy, all of our programs are also designed to keep the process of getting fit a fun, enjoyable, and interesting endeavor.
 After all, if it’s not fun, what’s the point?

 All Sacfit programs are designed to consider the busy schedules of our lives.
 While some adjustment and priority must be made for any new undertaking, our programs ensure that you will not be consumed by workouts.
 Following is our typical weekly schedule: